-In 2008, the exótico (queer) wrestler Polvo de Estrellas invited me to film him before, during and after a lucha (wrestling match) in a social center, which turned into a temporary arena, in the rough district Iztapalapa in the East of Mexico City.
+In 2008, the exótico (queer) wrestler Polvo de Estrellas invited me to film him before, during and after a lucha (wrestling match) in a social center, which had turned into a temporary arena, in the rough district Iztapalapa in the East of Mexico City.

 The video installation is a remnant of these situations.
 It dwells on the transitional state of exóticos in the changing room and the physical, gestural and/or verbal interactions between the audience and the wrestlers.

-It is in the changing rooms –which exóticos share with luchadoras– that the luchadorxs acquire another identity.
+It is in the changing rooms –which exóticos share with luchadoras (women wrestlers)– that the luchadorxs acquire another identity.
 They change their names, their clothes, put on make-up, wigs and/or masks, sing, smoke, read, gossip, warm up, and share their emotions.
 The changing room is a space where the luchadorxs ideally feel unconstrained in their being and mobility, where an invention and transformation of one’s self takes place.
 The luchadorxs are in a transitional state as it is only there where for the moment of un/dressing that identities coincide.
-Before and after the luchas are thus perhaps the ultimate drag moments, where one is both him/herself and other, and maybe even another person.
+Before and after the luchas are thus perhaps the ultimate drag moments, where one is both him/her/themself and other, and maybe even another person.

 The luchas minimize the distance between performers and spectators, constituting both as participants.
 Performers and spectators project and construct imageries simultaneously, both becoming accomplices in the luchas’ secrecy.
 The gesture of a kiss, which is demanded, fought over, received and given to render by the wrestlers and the audience alike, plays an important role within the interactions between the audience and the wrestlers.